anna-ssi/anna-ssi.github.io/content/authors/admin/_index.md

 website: ""
 ---

 I am a Research Assistant at the University of Alberta working with <a href="https://webdocs.cs.ualberta.ca/~whitem/">Martha White</a>.
-I have completed my Masters degree in Computing Science under the supervision of Martha White.
+I have completed my Masters degree in Computing Science under the supervision of Martha White in the <a href="http://rlai.ualberta.ca/">RLAI Lab</a>.
+My current research interests and work are about single-lifetime continual learning agents.
+I am reviewing materials about animal learning and human behaviorism, which are the key to unlocking learning principles for lifelong agents.